 In PostgreSQL, the WHERE condition is used to define the filtering requirements for obtaining data from one or more tables.
 It enables you to only retrieve the rows that satisfy the query’s criteria.
+In this PostgreSQL tutorial, we will learn PostgreSQL WHERE Condition and its syntax with practical examples to show its usage.

-Although it can also be used with other SQL statements like UPDATE and DELETE, the WHERE clause is primarily used together with the SELECT statement.
+Although it can also be used with other SQL statements like UPDATE and DELETE, the WHERE clause is primarily used with the SELECT statement.

 The following is the syntax of the WHERE Condition.